What is floodplain harvesting?

 For more information please see:

-- NSW DCCEEW summary sheet for water users in the Gwydir Valley
+- NSW DCCEEW summary sheets for regulated water users and unregulated water users in the Gwydir Valley.

 - Further information on the NSW DCCEEW Gwydir Valley webpage.